Nevada public education supporters go ‘Red for Ed’ at rallies

 They want action.

-That was the message that public education advocates spread at a “Red for Ed” rally on Monday in Las Vegas as they aim to capitalize on a Democratic-controlled state Legislature.
+That was the message public education advocates spread at a “Red for Ed” rally Monday in Las Vegas as they aimed to capitalize on a Democratic-controlled state Legislature.

 The rally, modeled after similar pushes for higher funding in other states, called on legislators to fix the decades-old Nevada Plan education funding formula and boost the average base spending of $5,967 per pupil — among the lowest in the nation.